SciML/DiffEqGPU.jl/docs/src/getting_started.md

 There are two very different ways that one can accelerate an ODE solution with GPUs.
 There is one case where `u` is very big and `f` is very expensive but very structured, and you use GPUs to accelerate the computation of said `f`.
-The other use case is where `u` is very small but you want to solve the ODE `f` over many different initial conditions (`u0`) or parameters `p`.
+The other use case is where `u` is very small, but you want to solve the ODE `f` over many different initial conditions (`u0`) or parameters `p`.
 In that case, you can use GPUs to parallelize over different parameters and initial conditions.
 In other words: